7 day Beijing, Yangtze, and Shanghai route

 The route below keeps the conversion promise clear.
 Confirm gateway timing, realistic transfers, comfort level, and which optional extension truly belongs before the route is fixed.

-Beijing to Chongqing and cruise boarding.
-Fly or rail to Chongqing with enough buffer for luggage and pier transfer.
-If boarding is late, add only Jiefangbei / Hongyadong / cableway as a short city layer; do not schedule Wulong or Dazu.
+Transfer to Chongqing and board the cruise with enough buffer for luggage and pier timing.
+If boarding is late, add only a short Jiefangbei, Hongyadong, or cableway layer.

-Yangtze cruise rhythm.
-Follow the ship program for the first shore excursion, often Fengdu / Shibaozhai-style depending on ship and season.
+Follow the Yangtze cruise rhythm and first shore excursion, often Fengdu or Shibaozhai-style by ship and season.
 Keep the rest onboard for deck time and rest.

-Three Gorges Dam / Yichang to Shanghai.
-Disembark, visit the dam if included, then connect onward with conservative train / flight timing.
-A late Shanghai arrival should only get a light Bund view or hotel rest.
+Disembark at Yichang, visit the dam if included, then connect onward with conservative rail or flight timing.
+A late Shanghai arrival should get only a light Bund view or hotel rest.

 Photos are grouped by day and tied to one visible place.